 A few weeks after I returned to work after being home with my newborn daughter and my two year old son, I had a meltdown moment with my mom.
 A moment where I told her that it was all too much.
-Being a mom.
+Being a mom of two kids under the age of two.
 The lack of sleep.
 The full-time teaching job.
 Keeping a house together.
 Grocery shopping.
 Errands.

 She listened and then she said these powerful words.
 Since that moment, I have learned to show myself grace and to let go of my own over the top expectations.